openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

 * when rd=link  and rs1=link and rd!=rs1, pop then push
 * when rd=link  and rs1=link and rd=rs1,  push

+Mispredicted JAL or JALR instructions must not alter the RAS content.
+RAS misprediction occurrence is rare because RAS push and pop are done by not speculative instructions, but it can happen.

 The RAS is never flushed.

-Mispredicted JAL or JALR instructions must not alter the RAS content.

-..
-TODO: Specify the behaviour when RAS is saturated
+Note: the current implementation is not aligend on the description.
+Test should highlight the misfunctionality and help to fix implementation.

 .. include:: port_ras.rst